duinoWitchery/hd44780/README.md

 - ability to enable automatic line wrapping
 - ability to modify the libraries expected command execution times.
 - API functions return a status to indicate whether successful
+- automatic detection and s/w work around for LCD keypad shields with bad backlight circuit
+- self configuration of i2c address and pin mappings for i2c backpacks
 - ability to tell if lcd initialization failed
 - ability to read data or status from the LCD (requires r/w control)
 - ability to tell if sending a raw command to the LCD failed